sjdkay/EdGenA2/README.md

 * cd EdGen (go to the EdGen directory)
 * mkdir build
 * cd build
-* if you want to install BOS output support you will need to have correctly setup in your environment variables CLAS6LIB CLAS6INC and CERNLIB (the environment show before has been tested)
-* if you don't want BOS support, just unset those environment variables (CLAS6LIB CLAS6INC and CERNLIB).
-If you will request a BOS output the code will not create any bos file (strangely enough)
 * cmake ../ ( at jlab /work/halla/parity/disk2/zana/Cmake/cmake-2.8.8/bin/cmake ../ )
 * make